PolinaChubenko/jupyterhub-nbgrader-kubernetes/README.md

 ## Start k8s cluster and run JupyterHub with nbgrader
-Basically, there are 3 bash scripts:
+Basically, there are 2 bash scripts:
 - `install.sh` that starts cluster with all the setup (run at the begining)
 - `update.sh` that updates nbgrader-chart (run after changing values.yaml)
-- `manager_install.sh` that starts manager to automatically collect and autograde assignments

 ### First run
 Go to nbgrader-exchange directory to build the plugin